How a Pet Memorial Keeps My Memories Alive

 Your pet memorial is a personal decision

 If you are thinking of a pet memorial, give some thought to the method or process that suits you best.
 To get you started, Moira Anderson Allen, M.Ed., at Pet-Loss.net has a short list of some popular pet memorials.
+Additionally, Lila Noffsinger at Your Dog Advisor has a good list of Pet Loss Sympathy Gifts that is definitely worth a look.

 It’s important to remember that everyone grieves differently.
 What works for one person may not work for you.